Accessibility: 9 Myths and Pushbacks, And How to Answer Them

 Document alternative text for icon-only buttons

 While you audit your mockups, check for places where you have buttons with icons but no visible label.
-Because a screen reader user has no idea what they do.
+Because a screen reader user has no idea what those buttons are supposed to do.
 Pick one.
-Document what it should read.
-Tell your developer.
+Document what it should be read by the screen reader (often, it’s the action function of the button, like “Edit”, “Delete”, “Search”, etc.) Tell your developer.
 Then document the next one.
 And the next one.
 Step by step.

 Integrate accessibility barriers in user journey maps